Tanushri-Bhoyar/Ice-Cream-Paradise/README.md

 ## 🙌 Final Note

 This project helped me move from a **basic static site** to a more **interactive frontend project**.
-Still improving it step by step 🚀
+Still improving it step by step.